mxcl/PromiseKit/Documentation/GettingStarted.md

 }
 ```

-You’ll find the `seal` object the Promise initializer provides you has many
+The `seal` object that the `Promise` initializer provides to you defines
-methods for the common variety of completion handlers, and even some rarer
+many methods for handling garden-variety completion handlers.
+It even
-situations thus making it really easy for you to add promises to your existing
+covers a variety of rarer situations, thus making it easy for you to add
-codebases.
+promises to an existing codebase.

-> *Note* we tried to make it so you could just do `Promise(fetch)` but we couldn’t
+> *Note*: We tried to make it so that you could just do `Promise(fetch)`, but we
-make this simpler pattern work for the wide variety of situations you encounter
+were not able to make this simpler pattern work universally without requiring
-without making the 90% case easy to use and un-ambiguous for the Swift compiler.
+extra disambiguation for the Swift compiler.
+Sorry; we tried.
-Sorry, we tried.

-> *Note* with PMK 4 this initializer provided two parameters to your closure,
+> *Note*: In PMK 4, this initializer provided two parameters to your closure:
 `fulfill` and `reject`.
-PMK 5/6 provide an object that has a `fulfill` and
+PMK 5 and 6 give you an object that has both `fulfill` and
-`reject` method, but also many variants of the method `resolve`.
-Thus you can
+`reject` methods, but also many variants of the method `resolve`.
+You can
-typically just pass `resolve` to completion handler parameters and Swift figures
+typically just pass completion handler parameters to `resolve` and let Swift figure
-out which one to use for you (like the first example).
+out which variant to apply to your particular case (as shown in the example above).

 # `Guarantee<T>`

-Since PromiseKit 5 we have provided `Guarantee` as a supplementary class to
+Since PromiseKit 5, we have provided `Guarantee` as a supplementary class to
 `Promise`.
-We do this as a complement to Swift’s strong Error handling system.
+We do this to complement Swift’s strong error handling system.

 Guarantees *never* fail, so they cannot be rejected.
 A good example is `after`: